dustinpfister/blog_posts/_posts/js-array-find-index.md

 // { name: 'Phil', grade: 'B', gradeNumber: 83, bestSub: 'science' }
 ```

 I now have an array of objects with index values where the first object is the best student for this kind of query.
+The student selected then is not the student with the best over all grade, but the result of an okay grade with a subject bonus added to a weight value because of an active interest in the subject of science.
+The next runners up though do still have high grades.

 ## 3 - Conclusion